Champlain Hudson Power Express: Opposition to project

-The Atlantic chapter of the Sierra Club has asked its members to oppose this project.
-New York wind energy producers currently cannot get their electricity carried to New York City.
+The Atlantic chapter of the Sierra Club asked its members to oppose this project, as wind energy producers located elsewhere in New York state currently cannot get their electricity carried to New York City.
 It is the Sierra Club's contention that CHPE will stop any chance of New York City getting locally produced wind power and in general dampen the market for local alternative energy production.

 Route

-The cable would have a length of approximately 339 mi between the Canada-U.S. border and its southern terminal, in New York City.
-The two 5 in cables would be buried at varying depths of 7 ft under Lake Champlain and the Hudson River, Harlem, and East Rivers.
+The two cables have a length of approximately 339 mi between the Canada-U.S. border and its southern terminal, in New York City.
+These 5 in cables are buried at varying depths of 7 ft under Lake Champlain and the Hudson River, Harlem, and East Rivers.

-The cables would cross the border under Lake Champlain and would run southward to the Town of Dresden north of the Village of Whitehall.
-On its way to the Hudson, the cables would be routed briefly along State Route 22 and then parallel the Delaware & Hudson Railroad right-of-way to Rotterdam, at which point it accesses the right-of-way of a CSX Transportation rail line, continuing southwards until it enters the Hudson River near the hamlet of Cementon, NY.
+The cables cross the border under Lake Champlain and run southward to the Town of Dresden north of the Village of Whitehall.
+On its way to the Hudson, the cables are routed briefly along State Route 22 and then parallel the Delaware & Hudson Railroad right-of-way to Rotterdam, at which point it accesses the right-of-way of a CSX Transportation rail line, continuing southwards until it enters the Hudson River near the hamlet of Cementon, NY.

 Once the cables are in the Hudson River, they continue south to the Town of Stony Point, where the CSX railroad right-of-way is again relied on until the cables re-enter the Hudson in the Town of Clarkstown.
 The cables next make landfall in the Harlem River Intermodal Yard in the Bronx, traverses the East River to reach Queens, and terminates at a converter station on the large energy campus in the Astoria neighborhood in the New York City borough of Queens.

 Economics, emission levels, and reliability

 In an economic analysis filed on behalf of the promoter to the New York Public Service Commission in July 2010, London Economics International estimates that the projected line would save New York customers $8.1 billion (2010) on their electricity bills over the first 10 years of operations, between 2015 and 2024.
 In addition, the proposed cable would have positive impacts on the electricity grid, since power carried by the cables could force the retirement of older, uneconomic power plants in New York.

-The planned line, which would carry 7.64 terawatt-hours of renewable electricity per year, would lower SO_{2} emissions by 6,800 tonnes, NOx emissions by 10,800 tonnes and CO_{2} emissions by nearly 37 million tonnes during the first decade of operation.
+The line, which may carry up to 10.4 terawatt-hours of renewable electricity per year, would lower SO_{2} emissions by 6,800 tonnes, NOx emissions by 10,800 tonnes and CO_{2} emissions by nearly 37 million tonnes during its first decade of operation.

-The CHPE is expected to create 1,400 jobs directly and thousands of indirect and induced jobs.
+The CHPE may have created 1,400 jobs directly and thousands of indirect and induced jobs.
 Critics point out that the 1,400 jobs are construction-related and not permanent.
 The Project will also reinforce the reliability of New York's bulk power delivery system.

 The proposed CHPE project has been granted permits by the New York State Public Service Commission, and the final Environmental Impact Statement (EIS) was issued by the U.S. Department of Energy for the project as of 2014.